The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 A conversation about what separates reliable contractors from expensive mistakes in New York City.
 Most renovation horror stories in New York don’t start with bad work.
 They start with a conversation that seemed fine at the time.
+A contractor who was confident, responsive, gave a number that felt reasonable.
+And then, somewhere between the signed contract and the halfway point, things went sideways in ways that felt entirely preventable in retrospect.
 To get a clearer picture of what homeowners should actually be asking before that contract gets signed, we spoke with Michael Ch., Project Manager at Hoppler Design & Build.

 A modern, sunlit living room featuring mid-century style armchairs and a stunning view of the New York City skyline.